CumulusNetworks/docs/content/cumulus-netq-40/More-Documents/NetQ-CLI-Reference-Manual/S-Commands.md

 ## netq show impact kubernetes

-Displays the impact on pods, services, replica sets or deployments when a specific ToR switch becomes unavilable.
+Displays the impact on pods, services, replica sets or deployments when a specific ToR switch becomes unavailable.

 {{<notice tip>}}
 Kubernetes monitoring must be enabled on NetQ Agents.
 Refer to the <code>netq config add agent</code> command to enable monitoring.